ckchew8/getting_and_cleaning_data/README.md

 ### 2: Extract Only Mean and Standard Deviation For Each Measurement

-In this section, the code extracts all measurements with mean and standard deviation utilizing grep command to obtain the column names which contains the mean and standard deviation.
-We then utilize this variable containing the names of columns with "mean()" and "std()" without quotes (std is known as standard deviation) and subset it from the original raw data set along with the columns, "subject" & "activity" without quotes.This is stored in a new data frame, "Dataset_with_mean_std_dev" without quotes.
+In this section, the code extracts all measurements with mean and standard deviation utilizing grep command to obtain the column with column names/variable which contains the mean and standard deviation.
+We then utilize the column names/variables  containing "mean()" and "std()" without quotes (std is known as standard deviation) and subset it from the original raw data set along with the columns, including the columns "subject" & "activity" without quotes.
+This is stored in a new data frame, "Dataset_with_mean_std_dev" without quotes.

 ### 3: Use Descriptive Activity Names To Name The Activities

-This part reads in the activity labels from the file named "activity_labels.txt" and substitutes activities accordingly using a for loop to substitute the numerical values with the character values from the "activity_labels.txt" file.
+This part reads in the activity labels from the file named "./UCI HAR Dataset/activity_labels.txt" and substitutes activities accordingly using a for loop to substitute the numerical values with the character values from the "activity_labels.txt" file.
 The code will loop through all rows of the "activity" without quotes column and replace the numerical values with the following convention:
 			1 = WALKING
 			2 = WALKING_UPSTAIRS
 			3 = WALKING_DOWNSTAIRS
 			4 = SITTING
 			5 = STANDING
 			6 = LAYING
-This part of the code is obeying the principle of Tidy Data of making observations of a column to be more meaningful.
+This part of the code is obeying the principle of tidy data of making observations of a column to be more meaningful.

 ### 4: Substitute Columns Names/Variable Names With Descriptive Variable Names